mrnorman/YAKL/README.md

 ## Asynchronicity

 All YAKL calls are asynchronously launched in the "default" CUDA or HIP stream when run on the device.
-Array `deep_copy` calls also do the same.
+Array `deep_copy_to` calls also do the same.
 With the exception of the reduction `operator()`, you'll need to call `yakl::fence()` if you want to wait on the device operation to complete.

 ## Future Work